raelovejoy/root-sequence/fragments/technofeudalism.md

 * **Cloudalism** → invisible infrastructure (AWS, Azure, Google Cloud) as new land; the cloud as feudal territory.
 * **Digital Colonialism / Manifest Destiny** → expansion into new frontiers of data, AI, and the global South, mirroring empire-building.
 * **Algorithmic Governance** → algorithms as rulers: nudges, bias, manipulation shaping behavior without consent.
+* **Futile-ism** → capitalism’s endgame: futile striving under extraction, a system destined to consume itself and us.

 ---